 Eloisa C. Rodriguez-Dod

-Professor Eloisa C. Rodriguez-Dod joined the FIU College of Law in 2012.
+Eloisa C. Rodriguez-Dod, Associate Dean for Academic Affairs and Professor of Law, joined the FIU College of Law in 2012.
 Prior to joining FIU, she was a Professor of Law at NSU College of Law, where she also served as the Academic Director of its University of Barcelona dual-degree program.
-She has been selected “Professor of the Year” at both law schools and, in 2016, was the recipient of the FIU Faculty Award for Excellence in Teaching.
+Dean Rodriguez-Dod has been selected “Professor of the Year” at both law schools and, in 2016, was the recipient of the university-wide FIU Faculty Award for Excellence in Teaching.
 She is a recognized authority in property, estates, and real estate transactions.

-Her scholarship focuses on the necessary balancing of autonomy versus societal goals.
+Dean Rodriguez-Dod’s scholarship focuses on the necessary balancing of autonomy versus societal goals.
 Her work includes books, monographs, book chapters, and law review articles.
 She has been cited, quoted, and excerpted in texts, scholarly books, articles, academic blogs, and leading treatises.
 She is frequently invited to speak at panels and legal conferences.
-One of her recent papers, The Intersection of Law, Religion, and Infectious Disease on the Handling and Disposition of Human Remains, was selected by the Petrie-Flom Center for Heath Law Policy, Biotechnology, and Bioethics at Harvard Law School for presentation at its 2015 annual conference and for publication in Law, Religion and Health in the United States (Holly Fernandez Lynch et al. eds., Cambridge University Press ).

 In addition to her service to FIU, Dean Rodriguez-Dod also has a strong commitment to national legal education organizations.
 She currently serves on the Audit Committee of the Law School Admissions Council.
 She has also served on American Bar Association site evaluation teams and is a past Chair and member of the Executive Committee of the Association of American Law Schools Section on Minority Groups.